bjoluc/cubase-mcu-midiremote/readme.md

 - The Channel Left/Right buttons below the Fader Bank buttons do not navigate between encoder parameter pages, but move the fader bank left/right by one channel.
 Navigating parameter banks can be achieved by pressing the respective Encoder Assign button multiple times to cycle through the available parameter pages in a round-robin fashion.
 - Pressing "Shift + Edit" closes all plugin windows instead of only the currently active window (I couldn't find a command to "close the currently active window").
 - The "Instrument" and "Master" buttons are assigned to the handy MixConsole History Undo and Redo commands, respectively.
 In the default MCU mapping, they would activate instrument and main effects encoder assignments.
 I find using these on the X-Touch more complicated than using the mouse for the same tasks and hence didn't implement them.
+- For the same reason, the "Sends" button doesn't activate a send effects encoder assignment.
+Instead, it turns the rightmost push encoder into a controller for the value that's currently under the mouse cursor.

 ## Setup